HOI-PAGE: Zero-Shot Human-Object Interaction Generation with Part Affordance Guidance: Experiments

 \section{Experiments}

 We evaluate \OURS{} both qualitatively and quantitatively in diverse interaction scenarios, including single-person single-object, multi-person single-object, and single-person multi-object interactions.
-We show that our approach achieves superior generation realism, diversity, and text alignment when compared to the state-of-the-art methods \cite{peng2025hoidiff,li2024controllable}
+Our approach achieves superior generation realism, diversity, and text alignment when compared to the state-of-the-art methods \cite{peng2025hoidiff,li2024controllable}.